nirvanasupermind/tachyon/REFERENCE.md

 ## 6.3 The String Object
 The `String` object represents ordered sequences of [characters](#3.1.4-characters).
 All string literals are implemented as objects whose prototype is `String`.
+The characters inside a string are assigned a zero-based index number, with the first character being indexed 0, the second being indexed 1, the third being indexed 2, and so on.

+### Members
 #### `String.length(self)`
 R#eturns the length of `self`.
 #### `String.at(self, idx)`